Your Next Great Kitchen Cabinet Layout:

 4. Cleaning Area:

-If you don’t have a dedicated utility area for your cleaning items, you might want to consider utilizing your base cabinets just below your sink.
+You might consider utilizing your base cabinets just below your sink if you don’t have a dedicated utility area for your cleaning items.
 Add racks to easily slide out your cleaning agents and keep your containers organized.

 5. Display Area:

-A kitchen cabinet should not only be about utility, and your topmost shelves are great candidates to house your décor.
+A kitchen cabinet should not only be about utility; your topmost shelves are great candidates to house your décor.
 May these be a collection of your china, potted plants, framed pictures, figurines, and other beautiful décor pieces that can add a personalized touch to your kitchen.

 As there are universal standards for your kitchen cabinet layout, still, you need to consider your lifestyle and preferences to make your storage cabinets work.
-The objective of having guidelines is to provide a framework for you to work on and eventually come up with sound solutions that works only and only for you and your lifestyle.
+The objective of having guidelines is to provide a framework for you to work on and eventually come up with sound solutions that work only for you and your lifestyle.

-Here at Canadian Home Style, we are famous for custom kitchen designs that are not only beautiful and unique but also offer functionality and longevity.
-We are the official dealer of Cabico Custom Cabinetry in the Lower Mainland and we can help you with your Vancouver kitchen renovations from start to finish.
-Come and visit our North Vancouver showroom to find out more about us and our cabinetry partner, Cabico custom cabinetry.
+Here at Canadian Home Style, we are famous for custom kitchen designs that are beautiful and unique and offer functionality and longevity.
+We are the official dealer of Cabico Custom Cabinetry in the Lower Mainland, and we can help you with your Vancouver kitchen renovations from start to finish.
+Come and visit our North Vancouver showroom to learn more about us and our cabinetry partner, Cabico custom cabinetry.
 Book Now!